Click image for all photos

 Please note: Official Arrival Times:

-- Upon arrival at the property you are required to pay to the property representative a security deposit payable in cash.
+- Upon arrival at the property you are required to pay to the property representative a security deposit payable in cash or by credit card.
 The security deposit will be returned to you prior to your departure minus any extra charges or accidental damages to the property.
-The listed security deposit is: 150 EUR
+The listed security deposit is: 200 EUR

 - Telephone (If Available): According to consumption

 - Housekeeping (Available Upon Request) - Per Visit Charge: 60 EUR

 - Heating (in Italy): Allowed by law from November 1 - April 1; some exceptions for extreme weather